Dental Tourism Risks (2026)

 Some clinics recommend 20 veneers when 8 would do.
 Others suggest full crowns on healthy teeth.
 A 2024 investigation by the BBC found cases where Turkish clinics shaved down healthy teeth unnecessarily for veneer preparation.

 How to avoid it: Get an independent assessment before you travel.
-MyDentalFly's free dental assessment uses an interactive dental chart where you mark your own teeth and symptoms.
-The system generates a Dental Health Report — worth £50 — that maps your actual needs to treatment recommendations.
+MyDentalFly's dental assessment uses an interactive dental chart where you mark your own teeth and symptoms.
+The system generates a dental package — worth £50 — that maps your actual needs to treatment recommendations.
 If a clinic's plan doesn't match your report, that's a red flag.

 4. Hidden costs not in the quote